National Corvette Museum

 The National Corvette Museum showcases the Chevrolet Corvette, an American sports car that has been in production since 1953.
-It is located in Bowling Green, Kentucky, off Interstate 65's Exit 28.
-It was constructed in 1994, and opened to the public in September of that year.
+It is located in Bowling Green, Kentucky, off Interstate 65's Exit 28 and near General Motors' Bowling Green Assembly Plant, where Corvettes are manufactured.
+It was constructed in 1994.
+It was opened to the public in September of that year.

-The museum is located only a quarter mile from the Bowling Green Assembly Plant, where Corvettes have been made since 1981.
-Public tours of the assembly plant are unavailable as of June 16, 2017, and GM has given no indication when or if they will resume.
-Patrons can, through their local Chevrolet dealership, add package option R8C which can give them a VIP tour of the Corvette Museum and assembly plant and patrons can have the option to build their own engine for their Corvette (this option adds $995 (as of 2020) to the car).
+The mission of the National Corvette Museum is to educate worldwide audiences on the evolution of the Corvette – America's Sports Car – through the collection, preservation, and celebration of its legacy.
+The museum offers exhibits, immersive experiences, Corvette manufacturing plant tours, and offerings that engage visitors in the history of Corvette.

-2014 skydome collapse
+2014 Sinkhole in the Skydome

 On February 12, 2014, a sinkhole opened under the floor of the Skydome area of the museum at around 5:44 AM local time, causing a portion of the floor to collapse.
 Kentucky is one of the many states that is notable for having karst topography.
 Karst topography is the landscape that is formed from the dissolving of rocks such as limestone.
 In the museum's case, the sinkhole was caused by the dissolving of the limestone in the ground which caused pockets to open underneath the surface.
 Eventually, the weight of the building caused the top layer of soil to collapse.
-Eight rare and one-of-a-kind Corvettes, portions of the display stands and rails, large concrete floor slabs and dirt fell into the sinkhole, causing serious damage to some of the Corvettes.
+Eight rare and one-of-a-kind Corvettes, portions of the display stands, rails, large concrete floor, slabs and dirt fell into the sinkhole, causing serious damage to some of the Corvettes.
 The Corvettes involved have an estimated value of a million dollars.
 The remaining 20 cars in the Skydome were immediately removed from that area.
-Between March 3, 2014 and March 6, 2014, 5 of the 8 Corvettes were recovered from the sinkhole.
+Between March 3, 2014, and March 6, 2014, 5 of the 8 Corvettes were recovered from the sinkhole.
 The spire area of the Skydome was reinforced before work started on removing the final three buried cars.
 Multiple multigravity tests were done to ensure that another sinkhole wasn't present or in the making.
 The results came back clear which allowed for the construction work to begin.
-For added precaution, micropiles, or systems of steel rods, were inserted into the ground before the concrete was repoured to help give the building more support.
+For an added precaution, micropiles, or systems of steel rods, were inserted into the ground before the concrete was repoured to help give the building more support.
 The museum reopened the day after the sinkhole appeared.

 An exhibit opened in the museum two years later to tell the story of what happened that day and why it happened.
 This exhibit gives visitors the chance to virtually recover the cars that were in the sinkhole.